bithuman-ai/sdk-examples-python/fastrtc/README.md

 The example demonstrates:

-1. Initializing the bitHuman Runtime with your API token
+1. Initializing the bitHuman Runtime with your API secret key
 2. Setting up FastRTC WebRTC connections
 3. Capturing audio input from participants
 4. Processing audio input with bitHuman Runtime